-The Saree is one piece of clothing that is timeless and passed on through generations.
+The saree is one piece of clothing that is timeless and passed on through generations.
 Worn by women of all ages, through the centuries, the saree is a wardrobe must-have and can add oodles of chic (and sexy) to your personality.
-We have listed down the best saree shops in Bangalore where you can splurge on resplendent drapes and get some desi girl charm on (because ain't nobody like a desi girl!).
+We have listed down the best saree shops in Bangalore where you can splurge on resplendent drapes together with spoiling you with gorgeous jewellery options to get some desi girl charm on (because ain't nobody like a desi girl!).
+We've also thrown in some of our favourite online saree brands.

-Silk, Chiffon Or Cotton: Go The Whole Six Yards At These Saree Shops in Bangalore
+Silk, Chiffon Or Cotton: Go The Whole Six Yards With These Saree Brands

 Nalli Silk Sarees